Thessaloniki Airport: Overview

 Between 1994 and 2010, Thessaloniki Airport saw a rise in passenger traffic equal to 76%, from 2.2 million in 1994 to 3.9 million in 2010.
 Between 2003 and 2008 the airport saw a passenger traffic increase of 19.1% from 3.5 million to almost 4.2 million passengers, an all-time high.
 The number of passengers dropped in next years.
 However, over the last two years the airport experienced passenger traffic increase to just above four million by 2013.
 Significant traffic increase took place during 2014, with the total number of passengers exceeding the five million mark for the first time.

 Annual statistics

 Busiest passenger routes by country

-The table below shows passenger totals at Thessaloniki International Airport by country destination during 2022.
+The table below shows passenger totals at Thessaloniki International Airport by country destination during 2023.

 Top airlines

 Transport

-The airport is directly connected with the city's major road arteries in the southeast, the EO16 and the A25, which connects Thessaloniki with Chalkidiki, via the ΕΟ67.
-The Thessaloniki Inner Ring Road provides access to the A1/E75 and A2/E90 motorways.
+The airport is directly connected with the city's major road arteries in the southeast, the EO16 and the A25 motorway, which connects Thessaloniki with Chalkidiki, via the ΕΟ67.
+The Thessaloniki Inner Ring Road provides access to the A1 (E75) and the A2 (E90) motorways.
 A total of 2,285 parking spaces for cars exist at the front of the terminal building.
 A car rental service is available at the terminal building.
 In addition, taxi services are available outside the airport terminal building 24 hours a day.